tryton/tryton/doc/index.rst

 * Waiting

-  The waiting state means that the packing should be processed.
+  The waiting state means that the shipment should be processed.

 * Assigned